No alcohol is safest during pregnancy.

 Every mother and every fetus is different, but the developing brain is always sensitive to alcohol.
 The message is simple and important: No alcohol is safest during pregnancy.

 No mother wants to harm her unborn child, but abstinence from alcohol can be challenging.
 Many underlying factors may impel a woman to drink during her pregnancy, from misinformation and social pressures to addiction and untreated mental health issues.

 The Prevention Conversation

-CFAN is a partner in Let’s Talk: The Prevention Conversation, a province-wide project to inspire health and social service providers to engage with clients in brief, non-judgmental conversations about alcohol and pregnancy.
+CFAN is a partner in Let’s Talk: The Prevention Conversation, a province-wide project to equip health and social service providers with the knowledge and skills to engage with clients in brief, non-judgmental conversations about alcohol and pregnancy.
 We have a range of resources, speakers, education and training opportunities available.